Danzo7/minbar/README.md

 >We may proceed with a global version of the application in the future.
->A global version is more challenging as it needs to cover deffirent various aspects and topics due to the different user base .
+>A global version is more challenging as it needs to cover different aspects and topics due to the different userbase.